YasirISkhan/YasirISkhan/README.md

 # Yasir khan
 <br>

-Hi 👋, I am Yasir khan, Software Engineer by profession and a Tourist 🏕️🏔️ by passion.
+Hi 👋, I am Yasir khan, Machine Learning Engineer by profession and an Ethical Hacker🕵️‍♂️ by passion.
 I love to find solution to real-world problems.
 As far as my passion is concerned, I love adventures 🚣 in my life and in my professional field.  👨🏻‍💻

 # Educational Achievements 🎓: